ralphma/mri_contour_pipeline/README.md

 I included the python notebook `dicom_image_pipeline_exploration.ipynb` which shows all pytests passing, loading of the data, and visualization of sample batches.

-To test run `pytest -v` from main directory.
+To test, run `pytest -v` from main directory.

 ## Part 1 ##